statichunt/statichunt/content/sponsors/become-a-sponsor.md

 <Sponsor title="Bronze Sponsorship" type="bronze" price="200" paddle="https://buy.paddle.com/product/820202">

-We have only 4 slot available for Bronze Sponsorship.
+We have only 5 slot for Bronze Sponsorship.

 **What You Get:**